-The DAP-2553 802.11a/n or b/g/n switchable AP increases productivity by allowing you to work faster and more efficiently.
-With the DAP-2553, bandwidth-intensive applications like graphics or multimedia will benefit significantly because large files are now able to move across the network quickly.
+The DAP-2310 802.11n AP increases productivity by allowing you to work faster and more efficiently.
+With the DAP-2310, bandwidth-intensive applications like graphics or multimedia will benefit significantly because large files are now able to move across the network quickly.

-The DAP-2553 is capable of operating in one of four different wireless networking modes; access point, WDS (Wireless Distribution System) with AP, WDS, or Wireless Client mode.
+The DAP-2310 is capable of operating in one of four different wireless networking modes: Access Point, WDS (Wireless Distribution System) with AP, WDS, or Wireless Client mode.